-Since 2009, Palace Opera & Ballet has proudly given Australian arts-lovers exclusive access to current-season productions from Europe’s finest stages.
+Since 2009, Palace Opera & Ballet has proudly given Australian arts-lovers exclusive access to what's on stage at Europe’s finest opera houses.

-Each presentation includes the full on-stage spectacle, filmed live from multiple vantage points and presented in 5.1 Dolby Digital sound, plus features and interviews with the key creatives behind the productions.
+Our new season of 11 new performances is no exception.
+Filmed live from multiple vantage points and presented in 5.1 Dolby Digital sound, each presentation includes the full on-stage spectacle plus features and interviews with the key creatives behind the productions.

 Click below for information on each opera house partner: